Sir Maurice Hatter

-Peter Cousins joined the Board of Trustees in June 2008.
-He is an accountant and was a partner of Buzzacott LLP Chartered Accountants, for twenty-six years until 2006, looking after a broad range of clients until the last seventeen years or so when he concentrated on charities.
-He is now Company Secretary and Assistant Bursar of the Congregation of the Daughters of the Cross of Liege, one of the largest hundred charities in the country.
-Peter is Chair of the Finance and Personnel sub-committee.
+Peter Cousins joined the Board in June 2008.
+He is an accountant and was a partner in Buzzacott LLP Chartered Accountants (1980-2006) specialising in looking after charities.
+He was Company Secretary of a large religious charity (The Congregation of the Daughters of the Cross of Liege) from 2007 until 2018.
+Peter is Vice-Chair to the Board and Chair of the Finance and Personnel sub-committee.

 Paul Statham is the CEO and principle shareholder of Condeco Limited, one of the leading global providers of workspace management software.
 He is an advisor and commentator on workplace transformation and has helped to shape the latest thinking in the use of corporate real estate.
 He was previously Managing Director of one of the largest electronic security companies in the UK and an Associate Director of Charlton Athletic FC from 1999 to 2009.
 Paul is the Chair of CACT’s Marketing and Fundraising sub-committee.